emqx/neuron-docs/en_US/quick-start/southdevices-connect.md

-# Connect To Southbound Devices
+# Connect to southbound devices

-## Step 1, Add A Southbound Device
+## Step 1, Add a southbound device

 Create a southbound device node to connect to a real device or simulator.